scraperwall/botex/README.md

 ## Whitelisting

 There are guaranteed to be IP addresses which you don't want blocked no matter what.
-Those IPs can be whitelisted in a TOML file using a wide range of filters.
+Those IPs can be whitelisted by a TOML file using a wide range of filters.

 	[[ClientHost]]
 	Pattern = ".+\\.googlebot\\.com"